-If a concern involves the Chief Executive Officer, the matter should be referred directly to the Board of Trustees.
-In such an event, please provide justification for why you believe this is the case.
-Write to: Chairman of the Board of Trustees, International Alert, 346 Clapham Road, London, SW9 9AP, UK.
-Write 'Private and confidential' on your envelope.
+If a concern involves the Director of Global Delivery or Executive Director, you should contact the Chair of the Board of Trustees.
+You can write to Chair of the Board of Trustees, International Alert, Offley Works 1 Pickle Mews, Oval, London, SW9 0FJ, UK, (write 'Private and confidential' on your envelope) or chair@international-alert.org.